Help Keep Your Child in School

 The following guidelines are provided to assist you in making the decision as to when your child should stayhome from school.

 A fever is usually a symptom of an illness.
 Most fevers range between 100 - 104?
 F. The best way to check for a fever is with a thermometer.
 If a thermometer is not available, check the child’s forehead with the back of the hand.
 If it feels hot, keep the child home until the fever can be checked with a thermometer.
 A child with a temperature over 100?
-F should not go to school and should be kept home until fever-free for 24 hours.
+F should not go to school and should be kept home until fever-free for 12 hours without medication.

 A rash can often be a symptom of a contagious disease.
 A skin rash can have many different appearances and cover a part of the body or the entire body.
 If your child has a rash with another symptom: fever, itching, vomiting, no energy, etc., please do not send your child to school until your doctor has said it is safe to do so.
 In order to protect the health of the other students and staff in the school, you will need to have a statement from your doctor stating the rash is not contagious and your child can be in school.
 Please notify the school if your child has a contagious rash (chicken pox, scabies, etc.) so we can monitor other students and staff.